Raj-Vasoya-Simform/Angular-Practical-9/README.md

 To lint your code and ensure code quality, you can use the following commands:

-To perform linting: npm run lint
+To perform linting: `npm run lint`.

-To automatically fix linting issues: npm run lint:fix
+To automatically fix linting issues: `npm run lint:fix`.

 Linting is done using ESLint.